The University of Memphis

 |Cannibalization, Zero Value Property, Scrap, and Hazardous Materials||

-University property that has been declared cannibalized or zero value using an Equipment Transaction Record should be disposed of in the most cost effective manner in accordance with University Procedure 2D:01:01H, Inventory and Control Program for University-Owned Equipment.
+University property that has been declared cannibalized or zero value using an Equipment Transaction Record should be disposed of in the most cost effective manner in accordance with UM1772: Equipment Inventory.
 Decals, if any, should be removed and sent to the Property Accounting Office with the transaction record.
 This will assure that inventories will accurately reflect listings of property assigned to the individual department or activity.
 Quantities of scrap or unusable materials removed from inventory listings as a result of cannibalization or zero value declaration should be reported to Physical Plant Custodial Services for scheduled removal.

 Electronic devices, such as circuit boards, computers, monitors and printers are considered hazardous materials when not used as intended.
 Such hazardous materials cannot be disposed in the trash or garbage.
-Departmental personnel shall request removal of hazardous materials by completing the Equipment Transaction Record, along with a memorandum to Central Receiving describing each item and its location, and the name and phone number of the departmental contact person.
-Central Receiving staff will call the designated contact person to schedule an appointment to pick up the items.
+Departmental personnel shall request removal of hazardous materials by completing the Equipment Transaction Record, along with a memorandum to Physical Plant staff describing each item and its location, and the name and phone number of the departmental contact person.
+Physical Plant staff will call the designated contact person to schedule an appointment to pick up the items.

-Other equipment (may include, but not be limited to, centrifuges, refrigerators, vacuum pumps, etc.) that has in the past or may presently contain hazardous materials must be properly decontaminated and have a completed Equipment Release Form attached prior to being picked up by Central Receiving.
+Other equipment (may include, but not be limited to, centrifuges, refrigerators, vacuum pumps, etc.) that has in the past or may presently contain hazardous materials must be properly decontaminated and have a completed Equipment Release Form attached prior to being picked up by Physical Plant staff.

 The Director of Procurement and Contract Services is responsible for the disposal of surplus property utilizing one of the following methods in accordance with TBR Policy 4:02:20:00, Disposal of Surplus Personal Property: